circleci/circleci-docs/jekyll/_cci2/persist-data.md

 You also might find that you are only using workspaces to be able to re-run builds from fail.
 Once the failing build passes, the workspace might not be needed.
 Setting a low storage period of, for example, one day, might be suitable for your projects.
 A low storage retention period for workspaces will save costs by not keeping unnecessary data in storage.

 * For more information on workspace optimization, configuration, and expiration, see the [Using Workspaces]({{site.baseurl}}/workspaces/) page.
 * For more information on workflows, see the [Workflows]({{site.baseurl}}/workflows/) page.
 * Also see the [Deep Diving into CircleCI Workspaces](https://circleci.com/blog/deep-diving-into-circleci-workspaces/) blog post.

 ## Artifacts
 {: #artifacts }

 Artifacts are used for longer-term storage of the outputs of your pipelines.
-For example if you have a Java project, your build will most likely produce a `.jar` file of your code.
+For example, if you have a Java project, your build will most likely produce a `.jar` file of your code.
 This code will be validated by your tests.
 If the whole build/test process passes, then the output of the process (the `.jar`) can be stored as an artifact.
 The `.jar` file is available to download from our artifacts system long after the workflow that created it has finished.

 If your project needs to be packaged, say an Android app where the `.apk` file is uploaded to Google Play, you would likely wish to store it as an artifact.
 Many users take their artifacts and upload them to a company-wide storage location such as Amazon S3 or Artifactory.

 ### Artifact optimization
 {: #artifact-optimization }

-Artifacts are useful to help troubleshoot why a build is failing.
-Once the issue is resolved, and the build is passing, the artifact might serve little purpose.
-Setting a storage period of, for example, one day, allows you to both troubleshoot the build, and save costs by not keeping unnecessary data in storage.
+Artifacts can be useful for troubleshooting why a pipeline is failing.
+However, once the issue is resolved and the pipeline runs successfully, the artifact might serve little purpose.
+Setting a storage period of, for example, one day, allows you to both troubleshoot the build as well as save costs by not keeping unnecessary data in storage.

 If you need to store artifacts for longer periods of time, there are other optimization options available, depending on what you are trying to accomplish.
 Every project is different, but you can try the following actions to reduce network and storage usage: